cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 ## Modifying our application

-The first thing we want to do is get rid of all the `Set` actions.
-In reality, you could keep these, but we won't be using them in our application.

-Start by deleting the `poe/x/pofe/handlerMsgSetClaim.go` and `poe/x/pofe/types/MsgSetClaim.go` files.

-Once this is done, you should see some errors pop up in the window that is running your applcation, saying that it can't find references to the `MsgSetClaim` struct and the `handlerMsgSetClaim` function.

-This can be fixed by removing functions or lines of code that implement these in the files.

-Next, we want to implement an interface that allows someone to hash a file and submit the hash to the blockchain, without directly uploading its contents.
+We want to implement an interface that allows someone to hash a file and submit the hash to the blockchain, without directly uploading its contents.
 We'll be implementing this via the command line in `./x/pofe/client/cli/txClaim.go`:

 ```go
 package cli